 - A removable, machine washable cover - Night-time accidents are inevitable in your child’s early years trust us, you will appreciate the ease of cleaning when the time comes!

 - Hypoallergenic materials - To create a safer sleeping environment for your baby and ensure they can breathe freely, it is always worth checking that your cot bed mattress is allergen free.
-Look out for models which are approved by Allergy UK, such as the Silentnight Safe Nights Mini Spring Cot Bed Mattress.

 - A waterproof panel - or consider investing in a mattress protector.
 These will ensure that no mess or liquid seeps into the cot mattress’ core (which cannot always be washed).
 A protector or waterproof panel will allow you to get the best, longest and most hygienic use out of your mattress as your baby grows older.